This is what started it all.

 Psychosocial stress differences.

-Basically, women are stretched too thin and/or not happy in their roles in society.
+Basically, women are stretched too thin and/or not happy with their roles in society.

 That's obviously above our paygrade here but my gut says it speaks to why the birth rate is dropping significantly.